SadiAhmedova/rentalcar-app/README.md

 3. Install dependencies:
 npm install

-4.Start the development server(for example in vs code): npm run dev
+4. Start the development server(for example in vs code): npm run dev

-5.Open your browser and navigate to http://localhost:3000 to view the app.
+5. Open your browser and navigate to http://localhost:3000 to view the app.

 ## License